Lauri92/jelastic-chargemap/README.md

 Endpoints

-POST, PUT and DELETE and delete requests require bearer token to be sent in the authorization header,
+POST, PUT and DELETE and delete requests require bearer token to be sent in the authorization header.

 ### Authentication route